d99mli/ms2-memorygame/README.md

 HTML Validator
 CSS Validator

+## Bugs

+I have not got it working as planned...
+I have spent better part of the last 3 days trying to solve the lighting up part of the mechansism.
+I made it to difficult I think.
+After checking on solutions on StackOverflow as well as youtube I should have set it up in a different approach.

+I should have contacted Tutors earlier on which would have made my code easier and more readable and thus easier to decipher.
+My main issue in the memory.js file is probably the use of Switch statement, when I probably should have gone with a FOR -loop..

+Through all the testing and trying to fix the mechanism I got it working for round 1 of the game.
+It does not continue correctly on to round 2 and beyond. parallell to assessment..

 # Deployment
 It is published using Github pages: https://d99mli.github.io/ms2-memorygame/

 # Credits

+I have used Stackoverflow extensively during the Javascript/JQuery parts of the course.

 ## Content

 ## Media

 ## Acknowledgements

+Big thanks to Code Institute Tutors for the patience in helping me the last days with bug fixing!